pelias/pelias/INSTALL.md

 ## Choose your datasets

 Pelias can currently import data from four different sources, using five different importers.
 The contents and description of these sources are available on our [data sources page](https://mapzen.com/documentation/search/data-sources/).
 Here we'll just focus on what to download for each one.

+We recommend creating a `/Data` folder with subfolders to store datasets from each source.
+(For example, `Data/whosonfirst` can hold data from Who's on First.)

 ### Who's on First

-The [Who's on First](https://github.com/pelias/whosonfirst#data) importer can download all the Who's on First data quickly and easily.
+The [Who's on First](https://github.com/pelias/whosonfirst#downloading-the-data) importer can download all the Who's on First data quickly and easily.
+You can also just download hierarchy information, which [admin lookup ](#admin-lookup-city-state-etc-information-on-addressesvenues) (city, state, etc information on addresses/venues) depends on.
 See the README for the most up to date instructions.

 ### Geonames